GUIDE 2024

 • Am I following the market trends?

 Thorough research on these questions allows a UX writer to successfully identify the target audience.
-This research allows the user experience writers to understand the product goals in a better way as they now are viewing it from the user’s point of view.
+This research also helps user experience writers better understand the product goals, as they now view them from the user’s point of view.

 Once they analyze the audience, they focus on what they seek in a digital product.
 Furthermore, this audience identification opens ways to develop a digital product that is more user-centered.